10 ways to get FREE modern & classic e-books, digital comics & audiobooks

 Including Harry Potter, The War of the Worlds, Pride & Prejudice, The Walking Dead and thousands more

 Grabbing a cuppa and sitting down to read a book, or listening to an audio version, is a great way to pass the time.
-Whether you're a seasoned bookworm or you've just recently immersed yourself into the world of literature during lockdown, there are a whole host of online ways to easily help you enjoy both modern and classic e-books, digital comics, and audiobooks for free.
+Whether you're a seasoned bookworm or you've just recently immersed yourself into the world of literature while spending more time at home, there are a whole host of online ways to easily help you enjoy both modern and classic e-books, digital comics, and audiobooks for free.

-If you're a member of your local library, you may have missed taking a trip there during lockdown, but it's likely you'll be able to access an online service using your library membership info, where you can borrow books and audiobooks digitally for free.
+If you're a member of your local library, restrictions in your area might mean you're missing out on going, or maybe you just don't feel comfortable taking the trip.
+However, it's likely you'll be able to access an online service using your library membership info, where you can borrow books and audiobooks digitally for free.